Viki-coding/community/README.md

 The value of the booking feature as a facilitator allows facilitators to be able to put a capacity limit on an event to ensure the event is manageable, such as a boot camp having a capacity of 40 to ensure there is enough exercise stations, a cookery course having a capacity limit of 10 to ensure there is enough equipment.

-The facilitator also applies a booking by date/time, so an event cannot be booked after a certain time.
+The facilitator also applies a 'booking by' date/time, so an event cannot be booked after a certain time.
 This allows the facilitator to be able to manage their event knowing the numbers of people interested.
-For example a facilitator of a cookery course, the facilitator would be able to see that 15 have booked by the booked by date/time and allow them to purchase 15 portions to prevent food waste.
+For example a facilitator of a cookery course, the facilitator would be able to see that 15 have booked by the booked by specified date/time and allow them to purchase 15 portions, thus preventing food waste and reducing costs.
 A bootcamp facilitator could see there are 40 signed up and understand the amount of exercise stations required.

-The booking feature also has the value added of showing the community users have booked their event.
+The booking feature also has the added value of showing the facilitators which community users have booked their event.
 This allows facilitators to see the number of people who have booked their event, with their names, active email and an active phone number.
 Users can be easily contacted if required.

 ![Dashboard with list of users booked](https://github.com/user-attachments/assets/b29feb77-32bd-44bf-9e71-93d7683e5c57)